1 - 1

 J Callaghan (Referee)

+At last, at last, Saturdays wizardry saw a more inspired Clydebank when they drew with the Saints in what was a rugged game.
 Were the Bankies, one wonders, braced by the salt and spume, of their away match the week before in Berwick?

 Certainly they were not absent in the opening minutes, although the Paisley team blew some game opportunities - Tuddenham's ill-timed pass back to keeper Gallacher was caught by Robertson, who, when confronted with an open goal, headed high over the bar.